virgili0/Virgilio/README.md

 - [Machine Learning Study Path](LearningPaths/Machine%20Learning%20Engineer%20Career%20Path)

+## About

+Virgilio is developed and mantained by [these awesome people](docs/contributors.md).
+You can email us `virgilio.datascience (at) gmail.com` or join the [Discord chat](https://discord.gg/UpQ8bb7).

+### Contribute

+That's awesome!
+Check the [contribution guidelines](https://github.com/virgili0/Virgilio/blob/master/docs/contributing.md) and get involved in our project!

 ### License

 The project is licensed under the [GPLv3 terms](LICENSE.md).

-### Contribute

-That's awesome!
-Check [here](https://github.com/virgili0/Virgilio/blob/master/docs/contributing.md) the contribution guidelines and get involved in our project!

-Check [here](https://github.com/virgili0/Virgilio/blob/master/docs/contributing.md) the contribution guidelines and get involved in our project!